-We’ll be cruising the Rhine River from Basal to Amsterdam, December 1st to the 9th, 2021!
+We’ll be cruising the Rhine River from Basel to Amsterdam, December 1st to the 9th, 2021!
+The following information is correct except we’ll by traveling in reverse of the arrows on the map 😊.

 Our next stop will be Strasbourg, France, where the Christkindelsmärik dates back to 1570.
 This makes it the oldest Christmas Market in France.

 In many of these ports we’ll have the option to take a guided tour of the city/town, but if you’re a bit more adventurous, our ship will have bicycles available for your use in every port.
 The winters are fairly mild along the river and biking is a fun option.
 This trip truly has something for everyone!